-How to find traces of ‘managed money’ with the help of the Cluster Search indicator in ATAS
+How to find traces of ‘managed money’ with ATAS Indicator

 It is very important for traders to decide at what levels they will trade.
 One of the rational variants is to follow the managed money.
 In this article, we will look at big trades and the limit side of trades since, in most cases, they know where to buy and sell.

 We will look for big limit orders with the help of the Cluster Search indicator.
 There will be a bonus in the form of a video.

 Cluster Search is a very flexible indicator with a big number of settings, that is why any trader can find a proper variant for his trading strategy.